 New research has found that a single hormone, INSL3, can predict a number of age-related diseases.
 How much it is?
 Many.
 Osteoporosis, sexual dysfunction, diabetes, cancer, cardiovascular disease.
-Basically a crystal ball that "reads" our future doctor.
-The INSL3 hormone first appears during puberty and remains at stable levels throughout life, declining just a little in old age.
-Its stability and the young age in which it appears make its observation valuable for scientists (and for us).
+Practically a crystal ball that "reads" our future doctor.
+The INSL3 hormone first appears during puberty and remains at stable levels throughout life, declining just a little in later life.
+Its stability and the young age at which it appears make its observation valuable for scientists (and for us).

 Observed special

-According to this new research published on Frontiers in Endocrinology (I link it to you here), lower levels of the hormone INSL3 at a young age (and therefore also at an older age) are linked to higher risks of health complications.
+According to this new research published on Frontiers in Endocrinology (I link it to you here), lower levels of the hormone INSL3 at a young age (and therefore also at an older age) are linked to greater risks of health complications.
 This means that if we perfect the observation of INSL3 we will be able to manage complications before they arise, anticipating their onset.
-The reproductive endocrinologist Ravinder Anand-Ivell of the University of Nottingham in the UK highlights the enormous importance of this research: it can lead to solutions that will help people live healthier and more active lives despite their age.
+The reproductive endocrinologist Ravinder Anand-Ivell from the University of Nottingham in the United Kingdom underlines the enormous importance of this research: can lead to solutions that will help people live healthier and more active lives despite their age.

 Ravinder Anand-Ivell